A Comprehensive Survey on Inverse Constrained Reinforcement Learning: Definitions, Progress and Challenges: Benchmarks and Applications

 {\bf Autonomous Driving.} Designing autonomous agents to control vehicles on open roads is a challenging task, particularly when considering the long-tail safety-critical events~\citep{yan2023learning}.
 Learning a policy that can develop a secure driving strategy across diverse driving scenarios is difficult without explicitly modeling safety constraints.
 However, the optimal constraints for autonomous driving should be context-sensitive and attuned to driving behaviors, aspects often unknown in real-world applications.
 On the other hand, there has been a significant release of high-quality, open-source datasets that document naturalistic vehicle trajectories in various key driving scenarios.
 These include highways~\citep{highDdataset}, intersections~\citep{inDdataset,interactiondataset}, roundabouts~\citep{rounDdataset}, and entrances and exits of highways~\citep{exiDdataset}.
 These recorded trajectories serve as a testament to the expertise of human driving behaviors.
 As such, the application of ICRL to infer constraints from human demonstrations becomes an essential aspect of this field.

 {\bf Embodied AI.} Embodied AI refers to artificial intelligence systems that interact with the physical world through sensors and actuators, enabling them to perform tasks in real-world environments.
 As a crucial component of embodied AI, generalizable policy learning represents a significant area of interest within the robotics and artificial intelligence communities.
 Many real-world robotic applications require safety guarantees during the design of control policies, which not only optimize task performance but also adhere to some implicit constraints imposed by safety, ethics, or operational requirements, such as safe navigation, human-robot interaction, and robot manipulation~\citep{dulac2021challenges, brunke2022safe,zhao2023guard}.
 While tasks in robotics typically have specific objectives, such as reaching a destination or handling an item, their underlying constraints often remain ambiguous.
 For instance, a robot may need to maintain specific poses (i.e., natural motions~\citep{hansen2024hierarchical}) during operation or keep certain distances from people and objects to avoid areas that are not explicitly defined.
 In these cases, algorithms must infer these unknown constraints by observing expert demonstrations and exploring the environment with a known reward function.
-An immediate approach to accomplishing this task is ICRL, which infers these constraints and learns a policy that adheres to them, thereby enabling robots to align their actions with desired behaviors, ensuring safer and more efficient interactions across different environments.
+An immediate approach to accomplishing this task is ICRL, which infers these constraints and learns a policy that adheres to them, thereby enabling robots to align their actions with desired behaviors, ensuring safer and more efficient interactions across different environments. {For example, \cite{palafox2023learning} proposed a game-theoretic approach to multi-robot collision avoidance, utilizing rotating hyperplane constraints that are learned from expert demonstrations.}